-Through analysis, the present study found that In Table 1, there are eight sentences of codeswitching, and the type of code-switching is intrasentential.
-In some sentences, intra-word codeswitching also occurred.
+Through analysis, the present study found that In Table 1, there are eight sentences of code-switching, and the type of code-switching is intrasentential.
+In some sentences, intra-word code-switching also occurred.
 Moreover, word types are nouns and verbs.
 In Table 2, there are four sentences of code-switching, and the type of code-switching is intra-sentential and intra-word code-switching and word types are noun and verb.
-In Table 3, there are two sentences of codeswitching, and the type of code-switching is intra-sentential and intra-word code-switching and word types are nouns.
+In Table 3, there are two sentences of code-switching, and the type of code-switching is intra-sentential and intra-word code-switching and word types are nouns.
 In Table 4, there are six code-switching sentences, and the code-switching type is intra-sentential.
 In some sentences, intra-word code-switching also occurred.
 The type of code-switching is intra-sentential and intra-word code-switching, and word types are nouns and adjectives.
-In Table 5, there are five sentences of code-switching, and the type of code-switching is intra-sentential and intra-word code-switching and word types are nouns.
-Table 6 has three sentences of code-switching, and the type of code-switching is intra-sentential.
-The type of codeswitching is intra-sentential and intra-word code-switching is intra-sentential.
-The type of codeswitching is intra-sentential and intra-word code-switching is intra-sentential.
-The type of codeswitching is intra-sentential and intra-word code-switching is intra-sentential.
-The type of codeswitching is intra-sentential and intra-word code-switching, and word types are nouns.
+In Table 5, there are five sentences of code-switching, and the type of code-switching is intra-sentential and intra-word code-switching is intra-sentential.
+The type of code-switching is intra-sentential and intra-word code-switching, and word types are nouns.
+In Table 6 has three sentences of code-switching, and the type of code-switching is intra-sentential.
+The type of code-switching is intra-sentential and intra-word code-switching, and word types are nouns.
 In Table 7, there is one code-switching sentence, and the code-switching type is intra-sentential and loan words in Urdu.